FREE GUIDE: Download “The 5-Day Gut Reset Plan” – our most popular resource

 Poor school performance

-Difficulty focusing, learning, or retaining information, particularly when combined with sleep issues or dietary patterns
+Difficulty focusing, learning, or retaining information, particularly when combined with sleep issues or dietary patterns.

 Fatigue & low energy

-Persistent tiredness that affects school, sport, or mood… one of the most common presentations of iron deficiency in youth
+Persistent tiredness that affects school, sport, or mood.
+One of the most common presentations of iron deficiency in youth.

 Digestive complaints

-Constipation, bloating, recurrent stomach pain, or food aversions, common in children with gut health issues or food intolerances
+Constipation, bloating, recurrent stomach pain, or food aversions, common in children with gut health issues or food intolerances.

 Mood changes & irritability

-Emotional dysregulation, low mood, or anxiety in young people, all with well-documented nutritional dimensions
+Emotional dysregulation, low mood, or anxiety in young people, all with well-documented nutritional dimensions.

 Slow growth or underweight

-Growth concerns identified by a paediatrician, or persistent difficulty maintaining healthy weight in the context of adequate food availability
+Growth concerns identified by a paediatrician, or persistent difficulty maintaining healthy weight in the context of adequate food availability.

 Poor immune function

-Frequent illness, slow recovery, or recurring infections, often linked to zinc, vitamin D, or gut health deficiency
+Frequent illness, slow recovery, or recurring infections, often linked to zinc, vitamin D, or gut health deficiency.

 ADHD diagnosis

-A formal or suspected ADHD diagnosis, the nutritional dimensions are well-evidenced and consistently undertreated
+A formal or suspected ADHD diagnosis, the nutritional dimensions are well-evidenced and consistently undertreated.

 Picky eating

-Limited food variety creating measurable nutritional gaps in vitamins, minerals, or food groups critical for development
+Limited food variety creating measurable nutritional gaps in vitamins, minerals, or food groups critical for development.

-Experiencing more than two of these?
+Your teenager experiencing more than two of these?
 Book a consult →

 Jake’s youth nutrition approach is practical, age-appropriate, and family-centred.
 Recommendations are built around the real constraints of feeding children and teenagers, not theoretical ideals.